-For two years Hong Kong held off the pandemic.
-Then everything fell apart.
+For two years, Hong Kong held off the pandemic.
+Then, everything fell apart.

 Low morale is rife among health-care workers, who face tremendous pressure, a mounting workload and an increasing risk of getting covid.
 At least 290 of them have been infected in the past three days.

 “It’s like we are playing Russian roulette and seeing who among us medical staffers test positive,” said David Chan, a front-line nurse at Caritas Medical Center and chairman of the Hospital Authority Employees Alliance, a labor union.
-Some workers, he added, are too busy with patients to eat or use the restroom, monitoring as many as 100 at a time.
+Some workers, he added, are too busy to eat or use the restroom while they monitor as many as 100 patients at a time.

-Infections and coronavirus deaths are continuing to rise, mirroring the exponential spread of the more transmissible omicron variant seen in other parts of the world.
+Coronavirus infections and deaths are continuing to rise, mirroring the exponential spread of the more transmissible omicron variant seen in other parts of the world.
 On Wednesday, Hong Kong recorded 4,285 new infections, and 7,000 preliminary cases.
-Experts say this number underestimates the severity, as positive results from rapid antigen tests are not officially recognized, and others are likely skipping testing.
+Experts say this number underestimates the severity, as positive results from rapid antigen tests are not officially recognized, and other people are probably skipping tests.

 I’ve worked in healthcare in HK for a decade.
 Our public hospitals are always stressed.
 We buckle every time there’s a flu surge.— Dr Siddharth Sridhar (@sid8998) February 16, 2022